ilyakurdyukov/spreadtrum_flash/fphelper/README.md

 * `extract_data` command can create: `fat_%u.img`

+This command will print hints on how to flash the `sdboot` binary to the phone:

+`./fphelper flash.bin sdboot`

 These commands decode compressed streams and require stream offset:

 `./fphelper flash.bin {copy|lzdec2|lzdec3|lzmadec|lzmadec_sprd} src_offset dst_size output.bin`